ebu/http-reverseproxy/README.md

 `listening_port` - Listening port of the reverse proxy

+`https` - It enables SSL support on `https.listening_port` using the private key `key` and the public certificate `cert`

 `backend_servers` - The request are distributed according to the origin_host to the local port.

-`fallback_port` - If fallback_port equals null, error_message is returned with a status code 500.
-Otherwise if no backend rules match the request, the reverse proxy will this local port to pass the request.
+`fallback_port` - If no backend_servers rules match the request, the request will be sent to this local port if different than null.
+Otherwise an error_message is returned with a status code 500.

 `error_message` - Message sent in case of error (ie Backend server doesn't respond.)